fndomariano/fndomariano.github.io/_posts/en/2023-03-17-simple-way-to-work-with-feature-flags.md

 app.config['FEATURE_FLAG_PRODUCTS_JSON_REPONSE'] = debug
 ```

-In summary, the code above says always the project runs in the development environment the Feature Flag will be active.

-To use it there is no secret.
-Just add a condition and return what is necessary and be happy =D
+In summary, the code above enables the Feature Flag when the project is running in the development environment.
+To use it, simply add a condition and return the necessary information.

 ```python
 @app.route("/products")